Generalist vs Specialist Consultant: Roles, Pay, and Career Path

 How Do Generalists Work Day To Day?

 Generalists spend more time translating between executives, teams, and analysts.
 Their value is not that they know everything.
-Their value is that they can learn enough quickly, frame the issue cleanly, and keep the work moving.
+It is that they can learn enough quickly, frame the issue cleanly, and keep the work moving across whatever industry they land in.

 Breadth Across Industries

 Generalists get exposed to many industries early, which is useful if you are still figuring out what you like.
-That breadth makes it easier to compare how different businesses operate.
+In a single year you might touch a retail growth question, a software pricing problem, and a public sector operating-model review.
+That breadth makes it easier to compare how different businesses actually work and to find the lane you eventually want to commit to.

 Faster Skill Transfer